-Students receive advising and are registered for their first semester at AUD by an Admissions Representative.
+Students receive advising and are registered for their first term at AUD by an Admissions Coordinator.

-During subsequent terms (up to the completion of 45 credit hours), undergraduate students receive advising and obtain authorization to register from an Academic Advisor.
+During subsequent terms (up to the completion of 45 credit hours), undergraduate students receive advising and obtain authorization to register from an Academic Advisor housed in the AUD Academic Advising Center (Admin 109).